-McMinnville is and has historically been more diverse than comparison regions.
+McMinnville is and has historically been more diverse than Yamhill County and Oregon.

-The share of McMinnville's population that is Hispanic/Latino increased by 7% from 2000 to 2012-2016.
-In this same time, Yamhill County and Oregon saw an increase of 4%.
+The share of McMinnville's population that identify as Latinx increased by 7% from 2000 to 2012-2016.

+In this same time, the share of Yamhill County and Oregon's Latinx population increased by 4%.

 Exhibit 38.
-Hispanic or Latino Population as a Percent of the Total Population, McMinnville and Comparison Regions, 2000 to 2012-2016
+Latinx Population as a Percent of the Total Population, McMinnville, Yamhill County, and Oregon, 2000 to 2012-2016